rage/programming-23/data/part-2/4-simple-loops.md

 PIN: **0000**
 Wrong
 PIN: **4321**
 Correct!
-It took you 4 tries
+It took you 4 attempts

 </sample-output>

-If the user gets it right on the first go, the program should print out something a bit different:
+If the user gets it right on the first try, the program should print out something a bit different:

 <sample-output>

 PIN: **4321**
 Correct!
-It only took you one single try!
+It only took you one single attempt!

 </sample-output>